DIY Raw Hem Jeans (You Can Do It!)

 - Make sure the jeans are long enough.
 I’m pretty tall and sometimes jeans can be a little too cropped on me, so just make sure they won’t be too short.
 I like to cut them right at my ankle bone.

-- I used regular scissors (not fabric) and cut right above the finished hem in a straight line.
+- No need for seam rippers–I used regular scissors (not fabric) and cut right above the finished hem in a straight line.